ImageMagick/Usage-Markdown/layers/index.md

 Be warned that adding images in this way can very easilly overflow the Quantum Range of the image, and as such it may get 'clipped', unless you use a [HDRI version of IM](../basics/#hdri).
 This is why an [Average, or Mean](#eval-seq_mean) is generally used instead, as this will divide all images equally to ensure the resulting image is not clipped.
-Another alturnative is to use the newer [Poly Operator](#poly), which can individually weight each image.
+Another alternative is to use the newer [Poly Operator](#poly), which can individually weight each image.

 ### Subtract Multiple Images